jacan20/portfolio/_posts/2024-03-15-indy-car-steering-controller.md

 title: "MECH 3140 - Autonomous Indy Car Steering Control"
 categories: misc
 ---

+## Introduction

+In this final group project for MECH 3140, our team of four set out to develop a steering control system for the autonomous IndyLight race car (a Dallara IL-15 used in the Indy Autonomous Challenge).
+The project is done entirely in MATLAB, with a password protected MATLAB function (run_indy_car.p) serving as the simulated model of the vehicle.
+The setup involves a DC motor on the steering column, with the voltage to that motor being the input to the system.
+The project's primary goal is to design a robust controller that enables the vehicle to navigate a racetrack efficiently while meeting stringent performance criteria.

+## Project Objectives and Requirements

+The assignment document outlines several key objectives and requirements:

+1. **Dynamic Modeling and System Identification:**
+   - **Model Development:**
+     Derive the system dynamics by summing forces in the lateral direction and moments about the vehicle's center of gravity.
+This involves formulating the equations of motion for both lateral and yaw dynamics.
+   - **Transfer Function Creation:**
+     Combine the derived equations to develop a transfer function with the steering input (voltage command, through the steering mechanism) as the input and the yaw rate as the output.

+2. **Controller Design:**
+   - **Feedback Control System:**
+     Develop a feedback control system that computes the desired voltage to control the vehicle’s heading (yaw) or lateral position.
+A cascaded PD controller is implemented where:
+       - The **outer loop** converts the voltage command into a tire angle reference.
+       - The **inner loop** maps the tire angle reference to the vehicle’s actual response.
+     *Note: The voltage-to-tire angle model is omitted for brevity.*
+   - **Performance Targets:**
+     The controller must track a constant desired reference with zero steady-state error.
+Key performance metrics include a settling time of less than 0.6 seconds and a maximum overshoot of less than 5% at speeds around 15 m/s.

+3. **Validation and Testing:**
+   - **Simulation and Real-World Testing:**
+     Validate the developed model against the `run_Indy_car.p` simulation, ensuring that both the system identification and control system meet the expected performance across various speeds (including speeds >60 m/s).

+This project not only reinforces our understanding of vehicle dynamics and control theory but also challenges us to integrate modeling, simulation, and real-world validation into a cohesive system for autonomous vehicle control.
+Much of the work for this project is omitted, for academic honesty reasons, as versions of this project are given to students every semester.

 ## Project Overview

 Working alongside my talented teammates as a team of four, we set out to design a steering control system that could manage the aggressive dynamics of an Indy car.
 The project was structured into multiple phases: